Damavand June- Sunset View from Pashoureh Peak- AI Generated

 Learning Farsi (Persian) for travel Iran

-Farsi is written from right to left; Both words & numbers.
-Its alphabet consists of 32 letters which some of them have a similar sound.
+Persian letters are written from right to left; Both words & numbers.
+Its alphabet consists of 32 letters some of which have a similar sound.
 Short vowels are not written in Farsi.
 Each alphabet letter has two forms: Capital & Small.

 Numeral Cardinal numbers Ordinal numbers